 Hives may or may not be an allergic reaction.

-If hives have lasted less than 6 weeks, the cause is usually an allergic reaction to a specific substance, an acute infection, or a nonallergic reaction to a specific substance.
+If a cause is identified in hives that have lasted less than 6 weeks, the cause is usually an allergic reaction to a specific substance, an acute infection, or a nonallergic reaction to a specific substance.

-If hives have lasted 6 weeks or more, the cause usually cannot be identified (is idiopathic) or is an autoimmune disorder.
+If hives have lasted 6 weeks or more, the cause usually cannot be identified (is idiopathic).

 People should call an ambulance if they have difficulty breathing or if their throat feels as if it is closing up.